 A therapeutic dose of turmeric is needed, so cooking with this spice alone will not accomplish the pain-relieving effects.
 Turmeric is poorly absorbed, so a high-quality turmeric with good absorbability should be taken.
 Since turmeric is safe and natural – and has many other benefits besides reducing inflammation – it should be considered as a therapy for anyone suffering from pain.

-A promising therapy that works to improve the immune response is low-dose immunotherapy (LDI).
+Low-dose immunotherapy (LDI)is a promising therapy that works to improve the immune response in Lyme disease

-LDI uses very dilute doses of bacterial antigens that are injected intradermally to help “turn down” the inflammation produced by the bacteria.
-This treatment has had profound benefits for many people who suffer from pain and neuropathy from Lyme disease and associated infections.
+LDI uses very dilute doses of bacterial antigens to help down-regulate the inflammation produced by bacteria.
+This treatment has provided remarkable benefits for many people who suffer from pain and neuropathy from Lyme disease and associated infections.

-Not to be confused with low-dose immunotherapy (LDI), low-dose naltrexone (LDN) is another very effective therapy for reducing pain and inflammation induced by Lyme disease.
+Not to be confused with low-dose immunotherapy (LDI), low-dose naltrexone (LDN) is another effective therapy for reducing pain and inflammation induced by Lyme disease

-Introducing ozone to a quantity of blood – also known as major autologous hemotherapy (MAH) – has been used around the world for decades, and has an established safety record.
+Introducing ozone to a quantity of blood – also known as major autologous hemotherapy (MAH) – has been safely used around the world for decades.
 In MAH, blood is removed from the patient and mixed with ozone in an IV bag, then infused back into the patient.
-Ten-pass ozone is a “connected” system so ozone can be administered in a hyperbaric state for multiple “passes.”
+Ten-pass ozone is a closed system so ozone can be administered in a hyperbaric state for multiple “passes.”
 This creates a much higher dose of ozone than traditional MAH, and is more effective at reducing pain and inflammation.

 Practical Assessment and Treatment of Pain, Arthritis, and Fibromyalgia in Lyme Disease

-Pain is common in early and late-stage Lyme, so the first and most important step is proper testing to identify if Lyme disease and associated infections are the cause of the pain.
-Bacteria from Lyme and associated infections can directly damage joints, trigger an immune response that creates inflammation, and cause an autoimmune reaction that leads to pain.
+Pain is common in early and late-stage Lyme disease.
+The first, and most important, step is proper testing to determine if Lyme disease and/or associated infections are the cause of the pain.
+Bacteria from tickborne infections can directly damage joints, trigger an immune response that creates inflammation, and cause an autoimmune reaction that leads to pain.

-In addition to pain, if other symptoms such as fatigue, headaches, fevers, or brain fog are present, this suggests there may be a systemic illness causing the pain.
+If symptoms such as fatigue, headaches, fevers, or brain fog are present along with pain, this suggests a systemic infection may be involved.
 Infections can trigger autoimmune conditions such as rheumatoid arthritis and lupus, so a thorough investigation is warranted.
 Multiple therapies can help reduce pain and inflammation caused by Lyme disease and associated infections, but ultimately successful treatment of the infections is most important.